 Their mandate aside, the PTT says one thing in particular about our financial markets, and that is that the Federal Reserve and US Government will do all in their power to prevent another 2008 or 1987 from occurring, even if in the process of protecting the markets they are creating bubbles elsewhere.
 At some point the law of “Unintended Consequences” rears its ugly head, and if markets could be controlled there would be no such thing as a correction.

 Our belief remains steadfast that equities are due for a correction, and when interest rates begin to rise that the bond market will be in for quite a shock.
 Unfortunately, timing those events is difficult with such forces working against the broader market.
 The Federal Reserve and US Government need to take a step back and let the market rebalance themselves, if for no other reason than to avoid a more painful correction down the road.

-Ben Treece is a 2009 Graduate from the University of Miami (FL), BBA International Finance and Marketing.
+Ben Treece is a 2009 graduate from the University of Miami (Fla.), BBA International Finance and Marketing.
 He is a partner with Treece Investment Advisory Corp (www.TreeceInvestments.com) and licensed with FINRA through Treece Financial Services Corp.
 The above information is the opinion of Ben Treece and should not be construed as investment advice or used without outside verification.